You’ve reached my first ever blog post.

-During my first blog I’ll be addressing things which I feel require more attention; the aim is to create awareness around extremely sensitive issues.
-There have been few times (but times nevertheless) where I’ve shut people out based on the fear of being judged.
-With this said, I began to educate myself and realised there are many who have experienced similar demons; who could have done with more support.
-Trust me, there millions of us and the more we begin to talk, the sooner we’ll find the light.
+In this post I’ll be addressing subjects which I feel need more attention, in the hope the to create awareness around some deep and darker issues.
+There have been few occasions (but occasions nevertheless) where I’ve shut people out based on the fear of being judged.
+That said, with some much needed self-education, I realised most of us carry demons; that many of us could have done with more support.

-I was seventeen when I met my first boyfriend, Lyle*.
-At the time I was inexperienced regarding love and didn’t know what I was searching for.
-He was attractive and seemed polite enough; more than anything I was excited to finally have a boyfriend.
-The first six months were great – we were kids and life was naturally easier.
+I was 17 when I met my first boyfriend, Lyle*.
+At the time I was inexperienced regarding love and didn’t understand how a romantic love should be received (or even given).
+Lyle was attractive and polite and – more than anything – I was just excited to have a boyfriend!
+The first 6 months were wonderful – we were two enthusiastic kids enjoying a newly felt honeymoon period.

 As time progressed, Lyle became increasingly possessive.
 He would call me at all hours of the the night, asking why (male) friends were writing “Hey, how are you?” on my Facebook wall.

 Some nights I would wake up startled, recoiling from a punch in the stomach or hands around my neck.
 This was unintentional of course, as I realised Lyle wasn’t in the best headspace mentally and also suffered from night terrors.